 I’ve recently begun working with the computer.
 I’m using it to develop images in almost the same way that I make paintings.
 The process of developing and layering templates is almost identical.
 The difference being that one is a virtual process.
 Some of the recent works are with mixed media utilizing the digital process.
 Complexity, layering, patterning and introducing a wider range of imagery makes the use of computer technology an exciting addition to my working process.

-Click the link below to download his CV.
+Click on the link below to download Charles' CV.